miwashi-edu/edu-http-classic-gomoku-js/README.md

 # edu-http-classic-gomoku-js

-## Expected time 6:30 minutest
+## Expected time very time consuming!

 ## Info

-In this part we will attempt to find requrements for our value-objects.
-We use a mockup of the game to try to determine what data is required to display a game trough it different states from create to end.
-We also assume that all methods will return a game object.
+In this part we will attempt to find more detailed requrements, and identify domain objekts.
+As best it is performed by "dry" running the game, preferable with paper and pen and in a group.

+It probably takes atleast ten to twenty iterations before you have identified all requirements.

+The Sequence Diagram is part of UML, and an excellent tool when analyzing detailed requirements.

-Finally we also deduce that we also need a state attribute to respond to the end states of the game (win/loose, tie).
+We find that our GameHandler gets an additional method for listing games, and we also idenfify that we need a UserHandler, and a domain object for the game Gomoku itself.
+We also notice that very litle is actually the concern of the game itself.

-## Instructions
+## Sequence Diagram of one game Gomoku.

 ```mermaid